 The film was shot entirely on location and to enhance the atmospheric content, Dreyer opted for a washed out, fuzzy appearing photographic technique.
 The audio editing was done in Berlin where the character’s voices, sound effects, and score were added to the film.

-Vampyr had a delayed release in Germany and opened to a generally negative reception from audiences and critics.
+Vampyr had a delayed release in Germany and opened to generally negative reception from audiences and critics.
 Dreyer edited the film after its German premiere and it opened to more mixed opinions at its French debut.

 The film was long considered as a low part in Dreyer’s career, but modern critical reception to the film has become much more favourable with critics praising the film’s disorienting visual effects and atmosphere.